 In this article, we will try to dig down to the basics and explore why artificial intelligence has become mainstream only now, and the promise it holds.

 The idea behind machine learning was first suggested by Alan Turing in 1950 in his paper “Computing Machinery and Intelligence“, where he explores if a computer can do a task indistinguishably from a human consistently.
-This idea is commonly known as the Turing’s test or Imitation Game.
+This idea is commonly known as Turing’s test or Imitation Game.
 Turing also explored how such a “learning machine” might be created, and predicted that through technological advances, a machine will be programmed by the end of the century which will be able to play the imitation game.
 He also suggested that problems like playing chess and understanding natural language are good areas to start.

-Early work in the area of intelligent machines adopted one of two broad approaches: rule based, and statistical.
+Early work in the area of intelligent machines adopted one of two broad approaches: rule-based, and statistical.

-Other researchers leaned towards a statistical approach and leveraged several principles of statistics and mathematics to create machines which seemed to “learn”.
+Other researchers leaned towards a statistical approach and leveraged several principles of statistics and mathematics to create machines that seemed to “learn”.
 Early efforts were focused more on pattern classification, and with time several sophisticated tools were developed which were used to solve problems in many domains.

 The statistics approach required considerable data for experimentation and learning.
 This approach also required a lot of computing resources.
 These limitations resulted in a slow pace of research in this area until the 1990s.

-Like the statistical approach to machine learning, the research on neural networks was slow until the 1990s due to lack of computing resources and data for learning.
+Like the statistical approach to machine learning, the research on neural networks was slow until the 1990s due to a lack of computing resources and data for learning.

 However, a few technological and scientific breakthroughs lead to greater adoption and progress in neural networks over the next two decades.
-The first obvious factor was improvement in capability of computers along with their cost becoming much more affordable.
+The first obvious factor was an improvement in the capability of computers along with their cost becoming much more affordable.
 Another factor was that more and more data was being digitized especially with the widespread use of the internet.
 This made the challenge of availability of training data much easier – at least for the large internet companies.

 The deep learning revolution started around the year 2010.
 In 2009, the researchers at Google attempted to use an Nvidia GPU for training a neural network.
-They found out that GPUs were about a 100 times faster than CPUs for training neural networks.
+They found that GPUs were about 100 times faster than CPUs for training neural networks.
 While neural networks with several layers (deep neural networks) were around for a long time, now it was actually feasible to train them over large data sets.

 In the early 2010s, the researchers found that using lower quality data for training neural networks doesn’t hurt the ability of the trained model to make accurate predictions.
 The reason is that deep neural networks are very good at handling uncertainty.
-So instead of using high resolution images to train image classification models, and using segmented speech data (manually separated words or phonemes) to train speech recognition models; suddenly the researchers and engineers were using low quality images, and noisy, unsegmented speech data to train deep learning models with much higher accuracies.
+So instead of using high-resolution images to train image classification models, and using segmented speech data (manually separated words or phonemes) to train speech recognition models; suddenly the researchers and engineers were using low-quality images, and noisy, unsegmented speech data to train deep learning models with much higher accuracies.

-The essence of end to end deep learning is that a deep neural network trained on GPUs over large size of low quality data with a lot of connected layers can learn patterns very effectively from low quality, raw data.
+The essence of end-to-end deep learning is that a deep neural network trained on GPUs over large size of low-quality data with a lot of connected layers can learn patterns very effectively from low-quality, raw data.
 There is very little need for pre-processing or identifying features of the data through usual scientific means; the deep neural network will do that itself.